“If farmers are to consistently grow 300-bushel-per-acre corn or higher,

 we’re going to have to do it in 12-inch, 15-inch or 20-inch rows.”

-As the creator of the world's first single chain narrow row corn head in 1995, along with the world's largest (32 row, 12-inch) in 2013, Marion Calmer has been a trailblazer in the Ag industry when it comes to narrow row crops and the equipment that harvests them.
-As the President of Calmer Ag Research, the largest independently funded, farmer run Ag research center in the United States, Marion has conducted extensive research on various aspects of planting, growing and harvesting crops in narrow rows.
+As the inventor of the world’s first single chain, 15-inch corn head in 1995, Marion Calmer has been a trailblazer in the Ag industry when it comes to narrow row corn and the equipment that harvests it.
+As the President of Calmer’s Ag Research Center, the largest independently funded, farmer-run Ag research center in the United States, Marion has conducted extensive research on various aspects of planting, growing and harvesting corn in narrow rows.
 Below is some helpful information for anyone interested in making the move to narrow row corn.

 A Quote from Marion Calmer – Farmer, Researcher, and Inventor

 “I have a passion for farming, and for improving the way I farm.
 I have farmed on my own since 1975, and I am always trying to become more profitable and environmentally friendly.
 I have found that narrow row corn is helping to achieve both goals.
 Bottom line: there is less soil erosion in the field, healthier plants, less weeds, better moisture and sunlight, and increased nutrient utilization.
 This ultimately results in higher yields, less chemicals, and more bottom line profit!
 I want everyone to learn the correct way to grow narrow row corn, and see that there really are significant and repeatable advantages!
 Please refer to the links below for detailed information on planting, growing, harvesting and researching narrow row crops or call me directly at (309) 368-1182.”

 - Researching Narrow Row Corn

 - Growing Narrow Row Corn

 The Bottom Line: Benefits of Growing Narrow Row Crops